Human Rights Program

 Internships and Affiliated Programs

-Students are encouraged to undertake summer internships and participate in programs off campus, including the Bard Globalization and International Affairs Program; Smolny College; Central European University; Al-Quds Bard College for Liberal Arts and Sciences; ECLA of Bard, a liberal arts university in Berlin; and the International Human Rights Exchange in South Africa.
+Students are encouraged to undertake summer internships and participate in programs off campus, including the Bard Globalization and International Affairs Program; Smolny College; Central European University; Al-Quds Bard College for Liberal Arts and Sciences; Bard College Berlin: A Liberal Arts University; and the International Human Rights Exchange in South Africa.

 Core courses include Human Rights 101, Introduction to Human Rights